 Beginning in 1986, farm workers represented by legal services lawyers attempted four times over ten years to have the Department of Labor and Industries (L&I) adopt a rule requiring medical monitoring for pesticide handlers.
-Finally in 1997, after the fourth try, the pesticide handlers, represented by CLS and EarthJustice, filed a class action lawsuit.
+Finally in 1997, after CLS and private counsel from the Heller Ehrman firm made a fourth try, the pesticide handlers, represented by CLS, Heller Ehrman, and EarthJustice, filed a class action lawsuit.
 A superior court judge denied relief, and the farm workers appealed.
-The case eventually reached the Washington Supreme Court, which found that L&I’s refusal to adopt a mandatory rule was improper and – sixteen years after the first request for mandatory testing – specifically ordered L&I to initiate rulemaking on a mandatory medical monitoring rule.
+The case eventually reached the Washington Supreme Court, which found that L&I’s refusal to engage in rulemaking was unlawful and – sixteen years after the first request for mandatory testing – specifically ordered L&I to initiate rulemaking on a mandatory medical monitoring rule.

 But even this did not immediately result in a mandatory rule, as in both 2003 and 2004 there were efforts by some to have the Washington Legislature reverse the rulemaking ordered by the Court.
 In both instances, farm workers needed representation to negotiate ways to defend the Supreme Court’s order and move the mandatory rule process forward.
-CLS assisted them in resolving the problems and finally L & I has issued medical monitoring rules and started a testing program that protects hundreds of pesticide handlers per year.
-CLS continues to monitor the program and work with L&I and other stakeholders on this crucial health issue.
+CLS and Heller Ehrman assisted them in resolving the problems and finally L & I has issued medical monitoring rules and started a testing program that protects hundreds of pesticide handlers per year.
+CLS continues to monitor the program.
 For the text of the current rules, click here.